Brenda Viramontes

-Brenda Noemi Viramontes Ávalos (born 24 April 1995), known as Brenda Viramontes, is a Mexican professional football midfielder.
+Brenda Noemi Viramontes Ávalos (born 24 April 1995), known as Brenda Viramontes, is a former Mexican professional football midfielder.

 In 2017, she helped elevate Chivas to win the first professional women's soccer championship in the country in front of a record-setting 32,466 spectators.

 Playing career

 Guadalajara, 2017

 Viramontes began playing for Guadalajara during the inaugural season of Liga MX Femenil.
 She scored 7 goals in 14 games.